andret6/Crypto-Trader-Thunderdome/readme.md

 # Crypto Trader Thunderdome (PoC)

 This proof-of-concept deploys **four LangChain-powered trader bots** plus a **Referee** into a private Discord server.
 The bots compete to grow a simulated $10,000 USD wallet, answer crypto questions, and talk a little smack.
 Prices and market stats come from CoinGecko Pro.
 The Referee posts periodic leaderboards.
+Visit the dashboard here[https://crypto-bot-thunderdome-proof-of-concept.streamlit.app/].

 ## How it works
 - Bots make simulated trades and answer crypto questions and route to CoinGecko Pro tools for current price, history windows, and market stats.